estelle/web.dev/src/site/content/en/learn/html/overview/index.md

 While legal to not close an `<li>`, this isn't good practice.
 The closing `</ul>` is mandatory.
 The browser will try to determine where your list and list items ended, but you might not agree with the decision.

 The specifications list whether the closing tag is mandatory or not.
-“Neither tag is omissible” in the specification means both an opening tag and a closing tag are required.
+“Neither tag is omissible" in the specification means both an opening tag and a closing tag are required.

 Had the `<em>` or `<strong>` above not been closed, the browser may or may not close the element for you.
 Not closing an `<em>` simply leads to content possibly being rendered differently than you intended.
 Not closing some tags, like `<script>`, `<style>`, `<template>`, `<textarea>` and `<title>`, breaks subsequent content.

 Having some content unintendingly being italic won't destroy your business.
 Having most of your content appear unstyled in a 200x300 textarea becasue you forgot a `</textarea>` or not show up at all because you forgot to close a `</style>` makes the site unusable.

 Sometimes elements are there even if the tags aren't.
 Because elements can be implied, an element can exist even when the tags don't.
 The browser will add a `<body>` tag even if you don't.
-That being said, while it is “legal” to omit tags, don't.
+That being said, while it is “legal" to omit tags, don't.
 Also, as mentioned above, make sure they are correctly nested.
 Your future-self as a maintainer of markup will thank you.

 The element you choose, and therefore the tags you use, should be appropriate for the content you are displaying as tags have semantic meaning.
 The [semantics](SECTION LINK), or `role`, of an element is important to assistive technologies and, in some cases, search engines.